Hemdale Film Corporation: Relocation to Hollywood

 In 1991, Hemdale brought in home video executive Eric Parkinson to establish the company's own in-house home video distribution.
-The new video operation was an immediate success, buoyed in large part to Parkinson's launch of the division with the original Terminator feature the same week that the James Cameron-directed sequel, T2, was released to theatres.
-Hemdale Home Video quickly became the cash locomotive for all operations, and in April of the following year, Hemdale Video was merged with a NASDAQ company called Peerless Productions to form a new entity, Hemdale Communications, Inc. (NASDAQ).
+The new video operation was an immediate success, buoyed in large part to Parkinson's launch of the division with the original Terminator feature, the same week that the James Cameron-directed sequel, Terminator 2: Judgment Day, was released to theatres.
+Hemdale Home Video quickly became the cash cow for all operations, and in April of the following year, Hemdale Video was merged with a NASDAQ company called Peerless Productions to form a new entity, Hemdale Communications, Inc. (NASDAQ).
 In an attempt to attach revenues from the successful home video venture operated by Parkinson, former creditors of Hemdale Films alleged that some of the distribution rights licensed by Hemdale Communications, Inc. were done so at unfair market prices.
 None of these claims prevailed.
 The video division's success motivated the promotion of Eric Parkinson within the Hemdale family, and ultimately to C.E.O.
 The Hemdale video division created a collection of video titles released by Hemdale Home Video in the US; its first No. 1 hit title was the home video reissue of the original Terminator in 1991, via a distribution deal it signed with the old Hemdale company, then renamed NSB Film Corporation, to release some films from the latter's 150-title library.
-In 1992, Hemdale Pictures was also merged into the NASDAQ public company, Hemdale Communications, Inc. In 1995, the video rights to some of Hemdale's higher-profile titles were licensed to LIVE Entertainment (now Lionsgate).
+In 1992, Hemdale Pictures was also merged into the NASDAQ public company, Hemdale Communications, Inc.

 In 1992, NSB sued Daly and Gibson for allegedly unfairly selling some Hemdale properties to the public company managed by Parkinson and Crédit Lyonnais Bank Nederland for breach of contract, racketeering, fraud, equitable subordination and contributing to its bankruptcy.
 The NSB claims against Daly and Gibson were dismissed.
 The next year, Crédit Lyonnais filed a lawsuit against NSB, resulting in the bank foreclosing on both NSB and its Hemdale library and forcing NSB to sever ties with Hemdale Home Video and Hemdale Communications to release some of its titles.
 In 1994, NSB and Crédit Lyonnais settled their year-old ligation.

-In March 1995, Daly and Gibson left the company, to be succeeded in their positions by Eric Parkinson as C.E.O. handling all Hemdale related activities and affiliates, including Hemdale Holdings, Hemdale Pictures and Hemdale Film Sales.
+In March 1995, Daly and Gibson left the company, to be succeeded in their positions by Eric Parkinson as C.E.O., handling all Hemdale related activities and affiliates, including Hemdale Holdings, Hemdale Pictures and Hemdale Film Sales.
 That November, the company was reorganized as a preplanned step for a general shut-down of operations.